neuralpain/neuralpain/README.md

 > 3. [Open-Source Software List](./docs/OpenSourceSoftwareList.md)
 > 4. [Useful Repositories List](./docs/UsefulRepositories.md)

-> **Warning** There is no license provided for the `neuralpain/neuralpain` repository, however any licenses found in any subdirectories of this respoitory should be respected for the directory and its contents.
+> **Warning** While there is no license provided for this repository, any licenses found in any subdirectories of this respoitory should be respected for the directory and its contents.